Vice Mayor Christi Fraga

 While attaining her education and starting her career, Christi envisioned herself going forward as a well-rounded, determined, and passionate business and community leader.
-Therefore, in 2012, she decided to run a vigorous campaign for Seat #3 on Doral’s City Council.
+Therefore, in 2012, she decided to run a vigorous campaign for the Doral City Council.
 In November of that year, she was elected as the youngest council member in the City’s history.
 A year later, Christi was appointed by her colleagues to serve as the City’s Vice Mayor.
-As a City of Doral council member, Christi has continuously gone above and beyond what is expected of her, concentrating her efforts on empowering the youth, women, the elderly, and the disabled.
+As a council member, Christi has continuously gone above and beyond what is expected of her, concentrating her efforts on empowering the youth, women, the elderly, and the disabled.
 She has also undertaken efforts to improve traffic, education, businesses, and pet adoption.